Preventing Sexual Violence

 campus resources.
 Hours, which vary by semester, are posted on the door to the Wellness

-- Advisory Council on Sexual and Gender-Based Misconduct.
+- Advisory Council on Sexual and Gender-Based Misconduct (on hiatus).
 An interdisciplinary group of staff members and students, the advisory council reports

 directly to the President’s Office about issues related to sexual misconduct policy,